Naereen/web-sphinx/jitsi.en.rst

    :alt: Home page of the Jitsi Meet server on https://jitsi.crans.org/
    :target: https://jitsi.crans.org/

-You can also use the instance on the server of the association CRANS of the ENS Cachan / Paris Saclay (of which I was an active member in 2012/13...): `Jitsi.crans.org <https://jitsi.crans.org/>`_ which is hosted in France, in Cachan, and managed by volunteers who don't spy on their users 😊!
+You can also use the instance on the server of the association CRANS of the ENS Cachan / Paris Saclay (of which I was an active member in 2012/13...): `Jitsi.crans.org <https://jitsi.crans.org/>`_ which is hosted in France, in Cachan, and managed by volunteers who will never spy on their users 😊!

 The application on Android™
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~